Governance

 Chair

 Andy is a graduate of Oxford University, a Chartered Accountant and for 30 years enjoyed an executive career mainly in the retail sector, having had roles as Finance Director and Chief Executive of several companies including Selfridges, Mothercare and Co-operative Retail Services.
 Since 2006 he has had a portfolio of chairmanships and non-executive directorships across commercial, public and charity sectors.
-These include University Hospitals Coventry and Warwickshire NHS Trust, Fortnum and Mason and several private equity backed businesses.
-In addition to SET he is currently chairman of Ramsdens Holdings PLC, Polyco Healthline Group and New English Teas.
+These include University Hospitals Coventry and Warwickshire NHS Trust, Coventry University, Fortnum and Mason and several private equity backed businesses.
+In addition to SET he is currently chairman of Ramsdens Holdings PLC, New English Teas and Wessex Children’s Hospice Trust.

 David Bateson OBE